cwangjiang/Takens_protein/README.md

 >> Compute_Correlation
 ```

-- Use `plot_Correlation.m` to plot the FE correlation between original and reconstructed FES.

 ## 6_detJ
 Move X.mat from 1_dMaps and rename it as X_Original.mat, move X.mat from 5_RCT_dMaps and rename it as X_delay.mat.
 Use `/bandwidthscan/bandwidthscan.m` to find correct Gaussian kernel bandwidth for compute detJ.
 We find that the measurement of the error decrease to 1/e at around 0.3.
 Then use `plotDetj.m` to compute detJ for the first 10000 points:
 ```bash